 You cannot shoehorn game-changing innovation projects into the already overcommitted schedules of your overworked workforce.

-If you do, it won't be innovation you'll get, only half-finished projects and a whole lot of cranky people complaining to you in between meetings.
+If you do, it won't be innovation you'll get, only half-finished projects and a whole lot of cranky people complaining to you in between yet another unnecessary meeting.

-Oh sure, there are always a few who will find a way, via skunkworks and caffeine, to find the time... but for the most part, organizations are painting their people into the corner.
+Oh sure, there are always a few who will find a way, via skunkworks and caffeine, to find the time... but for the most part, organizations are painting their people into a corner.

 Aspiring innovators don't need pep talks.
 They need TIME.
 Time to think.
 And time to dream.
 Time to collaborate.
 And time to plan.
 Time to pilot.
 And time to test.
 Time to tinker.
 And time to tinker again.

 That's why Google gives its engineers 20% of their time to work on projects not immediately connected to its core business.
 That's why W.L.
 Gore gives its workforce a half day a week to follow their fascinations.
 That's why Corel instituted it's virtual garage program.

 "Dig where the oil is," Edward deBono once said.
 Indeed!
 And where is the oil?
 Right beneath the feet of each and every employee who is fascinated by the work they do, aligned with their company's mission, and given enough time to make magic happen.

 Need proof?
 50% of Google's newly launched features were birthed during this so-called "free time". -- midwived by engineers, programmers, and other assorted wizards happily following their muse.

 The fear?
 If you give people "freedom" they'll end up playing video games and taking 3-hour lunches.
 Alas, when fear takes over, folks, (the same fear Peter Drucker asked us all many years ago to remove from the workplace), vision is supplanted by supervision and all his micromanaging cousins.